h1meS/Erasmus_School_Register_Project/README.md

 # Erasmus_School_Register_Project
-This is a .NET core project for my time in Erasmus in Poland for Advanced Internet Programming course.
+This is a .NET Core MVC project for my time in Erasmus in Poland for Advanced Internet Programming course.